walter-a-jablonowski/simple-nutrition-counter/designs/ios like tab bar/README.md

+- used first page sample and merged in PC content sample
+- added nav bar from main app, see TASK added fixed-top

+- [x] content areas look a little high
-Most likely use the PC version and move the h-100 stuff in classes wiith media queries so that this isn't used on smartphones in portrait.
+- [ ] move the h-100 stuff in classes with media queries so that this isn't used on smartphones in portrait (see "from content sample")
+- [ ] some areas get invisible on smaller displ

-We could also use the PC version for now and solve smartphone later.
+  - we could also use the ignore that for now (solve smartphone later)